|

 With mucocutaneous injury where contact occurs with broken skin or mucous membranes it is suggested to wash the area well with soap and water and if the eyes are involved to wash and irrigate the eyes well.

-In all circumstances wear gloves and goggles when handling blood and other body fluids and assume that all patients are potentially infectious.
+- In all circumstances wear gloves, goggles and mouth guard when handling blood and other body fluids.

-Handle needles or any sharp objects with care.
-Cover any cuts, open wounds or other abrasions (no matter how small) with a waterproof plaster.
+- Cover any cuts, open wounds or other abrasions (no matter how small) with a waterproof plaster.

-If blood spills occur mop it up with paper towels while wearing gloves and wash the areas with a strong detergent or a solution made from sodium dichloroisocyanurate or alternatively use a 1% solution of sodium hypochlorite or should any of these not be available use diluted household bleach.
+- If blood spills occur, mop it up with paper towels, while wearing gloves and wash the areas with a strong detergent or a solution made from sodium dichloroisocyanurate or alternatively use a 1% solution of sodium hypochlorite or should any of these not be available use diluted household bleach.

 | |